jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/storing-data-in-collections-lesson/readme.md

 | ELEMENT| x | x | x | x | x |
   -------|---|---|---|---|---

-> Check: If a fixed size is required, how would we add more space?

 ## Demo: Creating Arrays (5 mins)

 Let's create an Array together:

-> Instructor Note:  Explain each piece of syntax here

 ```java
   class ArrayDemo {